Heard the Term Authoring Tool?

 Different Types of Authoring Tools you May Come Across

-It's useful to put authoring tools into broad categories. whilst not every tool will fit neatly into one of these categories and, increasingly, the lines between authoring tools, learning management systems and other applications are becoming blurry.
+It's useful to put authoring tools into broad categories.
+Not every tool will fit neatly into one of these categories and, increasingly, the lines between authoring tools, learning management systems and other applications are becoming blurry.
 In reality, these systems should be working together to increase the overall efficiency.
-The information below will help to define the main purpose of a tool compared to your requirements.
+The information below will help to define the main purpose of a tool and how it might address your needs.

 eLearning Authoring Tool

-eLearning authoring tools have been popular for the last decade, and usually offer the ability to develop slide based elearning with interactive elements.
-Generally these tools will allow you to output your content to multiple formats like HTML5 and SCORM.
+ELearning authoring tools have been popular for the last decade and usually offer the ability to develop slide-based eLearning with interactive elements.
+Generally these tools will allow you to output your content to multiple formats like HTML5, SCORM and ePub.

 Video Capture and Editing